 Firstly, we recognise that Ulex trainings are inaccessible in a variety of ways:

 The length and format of some of the courses we host might create limitations of access for people who take care of dependent others, are in precarious economic situations, are neurodiverse or are dealing with chronic illnesses.

-The location and physical spaces of our two training centres also create barriers to accessibility for those with various levels of physical abilities, and those who are not able to travel for various other reasons.
+The location and physical spaces of our training centres also create barriers to accessibility for those with various levels of physical abilities, and those who are not able to travel for various other reasons.

-Most of our training courses are held in English, and so have only been accessible to those who already have a high degree of fluency in English.
+Most of our training courses are held in English, and so have generally only been accessible to those who already have a high degree of fluency in English.

 Historically, many of our networks were connected to western European movements that focussed more on environmental issues and less so on issues of race, class and gender identity.
-This has been reflected in the demographic of participants on many of our courses – being more white and less diverse in various ways.
+This has been reflected in the demographic of participants on many of our courses – being predominantly white and less diverse in various ways.
 We have worked hard to address this and make our courses more widely accessible to a more diverse base of participants, however, we recognise that there is still a lot of scope for improvement.